konvajs/konva/README.md

 KineticJS uses Mocha for testing.

 * If you need run test only one time run `grunt test`.
 * While developing it is easy to use `grunt server` with watch task.
-Just run in in go to http://localhost:8080/test/runner.html.
-After src file change kinetic-dev.js will be automatically created, so you need just refresh test page.
+Just run it and go to [http://localhost:8080/test/runner.html](http://localhost:8080/test/runner.html).
+After src file change kinetic-dev.js will be automatically created, so you just need refresh test the page.

 KineticJS is covered with hundreds of tests and well over a thousand assertions.
 KineticJS uses TDD (test driven development) which means that every new feature or bug fix is accompanied with at least one new test.

 #Generation documentation

-`grunt gen-doc`
+Run `grunt gen-doc` and see created 'documentation' folder.

 #Pull Requests